 12 PRECISION

-The following precision data is applicable while using Helium as carrier Gas.
+The following precision data is applicable while using helium as carrier gas.

 12.1 Repeatability

-The difference between successive test results obtained by the same operator with the same apparatus under constant operating conditions on identical test material would be in the normal and correct operation of the test method, exceed the value given in table 4 only in one case of twenty.
+The difference between successive test results obtained by the same operator with the same apparatus under constant operating conditions on identical test material would be in the normal and correct operation of the test method, exceed the value given in Table 4 only in one case of twenty.

 Table 4 Repeatability